Creating Tools for Dynamic Arab Futures

 Traditional Crafts as Future Technologies

-Through hands-on collaborations with craftspeople and small businesses across the Arab world, SDSP supports fieldwork that is locally embedded and globally relevant.
+Through hands-on collaborations with craftspeople and small businesses across the Arab world, WRKBK supports fieldwork that is locally embedded and globally relevant.
 The program offers design and strategy consultations, product development support, and field training for emerging designers — connecting them with city-based craft economies.

-Crucially, SDSP is also a data-building platform.
+Crucially, WRKBK is also a data-building platform.
 The knowledge gathered through interviews, mappings, and collaborations feeds into IWM’s broader efforts to enrich machine learning datasets with nuanced, underrepresented cultural knowledge — helping build a living, Arab-led database that informs future technologies with place-based intelligence.

 A person woodworking using a lathe to shape a piece of wood, with sawdust all around and the wood being turned on the lathe.